bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 Similarly for R2, if we think B is implausible (to some degree), then A should also become more implausible.
-Using this line of reasoning, we can come up with some more rules of inference that, while in Boolean logic would be non-sensical, they do make sense in our new system reasoning with plausibilities.
+Using this line of reasoning, we can come up with some more rules of inference that, while in Boolean logic would be non-sensical, do make sense in our new system of reasoning with plausibilities.
 Consider these new rules R3 and R4:

 .. math::